contrast-zone/t-rewriter.js/canon.md

 ## 4. related work

 *Canon* is a metaprogramming formalization in the guise of rule-based programming system.
-There exist a lot of systems in both metaprogramming and rule-based programming field.
+There exist a lot of systems in both metaprogramming and rule-based programming fields.
 Rather than thoroughly elaborating similarities and differences between *Canon* and each such system known to us, we bring hyperlinks to brief descriptions of selected languages from both fields, arranged in alphabetical order:

 - [Metaprogramming languages](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type#Metaprogramming_languages)
     - [META II](https://en.wikipedia.org/wiki/META_II)